A Perfect Getaway: Plot

 For their honeymoon, newlyweds Cliff and Cydney travel to Hawaii.
-After making a travel video in the car, the two spend the night in a hotel before driving off in order to start hiking towards a remote beach.
-Whilst in the car, the two encounter fellow couple; kind-hearted Cleo who attempts to hitchhike with them and hot-headed Kale who takes Cleo away from the two.
+After making a travel video in the car, they spend the night in a hotel before driving off in order to start hiking towards a remote beach.
+Whilst in the car, the two encounter another couple: kind-hearted Cleo who attempts to hitchhike with them and hot-headed Kale who takes her away from them.

 On the hike, they are befriended by tourist Nick and his girlfriend Gina.
-Nick and Gina accompany Cliff and Cydney in their journey, but tensions begin to arise in the group when a double homicide of an unidentified couple is reported in the area, with a man and woman being suspected as the killers.
-The two couples arrive at a waterfall where Kale and Cleo happen to be also, Kale makes vague threats to Cydney which seemingly worries Cliff.
-Nick also discovers that Cliff is a screenwriter and attempts to convince him to have a movie made of him - for he was a soldier and had his skull crushed in but survived thanks to an operation where metal plates were put in his head.
-Cliff lets Nick continue on about this throughout the journey despite not intending to make a movie on it.
+The two couples go forward on their journey together, but tensions begin to arise in the group when a double homicide of an unidentified couple is reported in Hawaii, with a man and woman being suspected as the killers.
+When the four arrive at a waterfall; Kale and Cleo are also there.

+Kale makes vague threats to Cydney, which seemingly worries Cliff.
+Nick, discovering that Cliff is a screenwriter, attempts to convince him to write a script about him; he was a soldier and had his skull crushed, but survived thanks to an operation where metal plates were put in his head.
+Cliff lets Nick continue on about this throughout the journey, despite having no interest in making a movie about him.

 After moving on, the four go deeper into the jungle and become wary of each other due to the reported murders.
-The tensions, however, die down after the four witness Kale and Cleo being arrested for the murders after some teeth were found in Kale's backpack.
+However, the tensions die down after they witness Kale and Cleo being arrested for the murders after some teeth were found in Kale's backpack.